Jim Petersen: Post-retirement

 After leaving the NBA, Petersen worked for the National Basketball Players Association in their player programs division, facilitating seminars in NBA locker rooms in topics such as HIV and AIDS, financial planning, substance abuse and career planning for life after basketball.
 He also coached junior high, high school and AAU basketball teams in La Jolla, California and Minneapolis.

 He has worked as a television analyst with the Minnesota Timberwolves since 2003; prior to that he was a radio analyst since 1998.
 As a broadcaster, Petersen has been acclaimed for his deep knowledge of basketball and detailed commentary on the nuances of the game.
 In November 2008, Petersen was named assistant coach of the WNBA's Minnesota Lynx; in 2016 he was named Associate Head Coach.
-In January 2017, he announced he was stepping down as Associate Head Coach.
+In January 2017, he announced he was stepping down as associate head coach.
+As of 2025, Petersen provides color commentary for Minnesota Timberwolves games on FanDuel Sports Network.

-He resides in Wayzata, Minnesota with his wife Tika.
-His stepson Sanjay Lumpkin, is a professional basketball player who played for Northwestern University.
+He resides in Wayzata, Minnesota, with his wife Tika.
+His stepson Sanjay Lumpkin, a current assistant coach for the Atlanta Hawks also played college basketball for Northwestern University.